jnunemaker/jnunemaker.github.com/_drafts/anti-decay-programming.md

 ## A Change in Directions

 Here is the thing.
-When you work at a company, you want to work on the **most important** thing you can and make the **biggest impact**.
+When you work at a company, you want to work on the most important thing you can and make the biggest impact.
 All of us (from Ordered List) quickly realized we could make a far greater impact working on GitHub specific things, rather than Gauges, so we set out in different directions.

 As the primary developer of Gauges, I became its "on the side" caretaker.
 For quite a while, Gauges received little love.
 I kept the ship running, but did not have time to add anything new.
 Thankfully, [we found Gauges a home](http://fastestforward.com/blog/archives/2013/11/01/fastest-forward-and-gauges-are-bff) in December 2013.

 So why did I just tell you all of that?
 Gauges had decent throughput (in the hundreds of requests per second realm) and usage (by customers).
 Despite the continual throughput and data growth (around 1TB in 2013), Gauges purred along like a kitten with little human intervention for around a year.
-The reason why is something I have started calling **anti-decay programming**.
+The reason why is something I have started calling anti-decay programming.

 ## Decay